 Mid-Career Research Award

-Applications will be accepted until: 12:00 noon on the second Tuesday in February for awards in the following academic year
+Applications will be accepted until: 12:00 noon on the first Friday in February (February 5, 2021) for awards taken the following academic year

 The HFA Mid-Career Research Award was developed to assist faculty members in their progress toward promotion to Full Professor.
 Award recipients will be provided with one semester's release from teaching responsibilities, department obligations, and college service.
 The award may be scheduled in conjunction with an approved sabbatical leave, thereby yielding a full year's leave.